mdbecker/pixi_jupyter_container/README.md

 ### Cannot Install a New Package with Pixi

 - Modify `pixi.toml` and rebuild the container as shown in [Advanced Usage](#adding-or-removing-packages).
-- If the rebuild fails, manually regenerate `pixi.lock` as described above.
+- If rebuild fails, manually regenerate `pixi.lock` as described above.

 ### Slow I/O on macOS